Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: Experiments

 \subsection{Datasets}

-We present evaluations across six datasets, {\em viz.}, TREC, SMS, IMDB, YouTube, Twitter, and SST-5.
-In Table~\ref{tab:datasetstats}, we present statistics summarising datasets, including the sizes of \sslabel{}, \bilabel{} (with \lflabel{} being the union of these disjoint sets) and LFs used in experiments.
-The dataset summaries are presented next: \textbf{TREC-6} \cite{trec}: A question classification dataset with six categories: \texttt{Description, Entity, Human, Abbreviation, Numeric, Location}. \textbf{YouTube Spam Classification} \cite{youtube}: A spam classification task over comments on YouTube videos. \textbf{IMDB Genre Classification}: A plot summary based movie genre binary classification dataset. \textbf{SMS Spam Classification} \cite{sms}: A binary spam classification dataset to detect spam in SMS messages. \textbf{Twitter Sentiment} \cite{twitter} : This is a 3-class sentiment classification problem extracted from twitter feed of popular airline handles.
-Each tweet is either labeled as negative, neutral and positive labels. \textbf{Stanford Sentiment Treebank (SST-5)} \cite{sst5} is a single sentence movie review dataset, and each sentence is labeled as either negative, somewhat negative, neutral, somewhat positive or positive.
+We use the following datasets in our experiments: (1) \textbf{TREC} \cite{trec}: A question classification dataset with six categories: \texttt{Description, Entity, Human, Abbreviation, Numeric, Location}.
+(2) \textbf{YouTube Spam Classification} \cite{youtube}: A spam classification task over comments on YouTube videos.
+(3) \textbf{IMDB Genre Classification\footnote{\url{www.imdb.com/datasets}}}: A plot summary based movie genre binary classification dataset.
+(4) \textbf{SMS Spam Classification}~\cite{sms}: A binary spam classification dataset to detect spam in SMS messages.
+(5) \textbf{Twitter Sentiment}~\cite{twitter}: This is a 3-class sentiment classification problem extracted from Twitter feed of popular airline handles.
+Each tweet is either labeled as negative, neutral, and positive labels.
+(6) \textbf{Stanford Sentiment Treebank (SST-5)}~\cite{sst5} is a single sentence movie review dataset, with each sentence labeled as either negative, somewhat negative, neutral, somewhat positive, or positive.